ThatGuyBassam/FMPC-SCRIBE/README.md

 # FMPC Scribe

 Personal project I built to stop wasting time relistening to 2-hour lectures — records, transcribes, cleans, and archives medical lectures fully locally on my computer, woken remotely via a Raspberry Pi from my phone.
-No cloud, no subscriptions, just my GPU doing the work while I do other things.
+No cloud, no subscriptions, just my GPU doing the work while I focus on other things.

 ## How it works